ThreeMammals/Ocelot/docs/features/configuration.rst

 For ``wss`` scheme this fake validator was added by `PR 1377 <https://github.com/ThreeMammals/Ocelot/pull/1377>`_.

 As a team, we do not consider it as an ideal solution.
 From one side, the community wants to have an option to work with self-signed certificates.
-But from other side, currently source code scanners detect 2 serious security vulnerabilities because of this fake validator in `20.0 release <https://github.com/ThreeMammals/Ocelot/releases/tag/20.0.0>`_.
+But from other side, currently source code scanners detect 2 serious security vulnerabilities because of this fake validator in `20.0`_ release.
 The Ocelot team will rethink this unfortunate situation, and it is highly likely that this feature will at least be redesigned or removed completely.

 For now, the SSL fake validator makes sense in local development environments when a route has ``https`` or ``wss`` schemes having self-signed certificate for those routes.